COVID-19 pandemic in Connecticut: Unemployment

 Over 30,000 unemployment claims have been filed between Friday, March 13, and Tuesday, March 17 in Connecticut.
 Many of these unemployment claims have been associated with the laying-off of employees of businesses unable to afford to maintain their entire staff during the outbreak, as well as due to the closure of businesses reliant on public and social interactions such as bars and gyms.

 Xenophobia and racism

-In response to racism surrounding the COVID-19 pandemic, Connecticut governor Ned Lamont stated during a speech at the Connecticut Department of Public Health's laboratory in Rocky Hill, "there is no link between race or ethnicity and the spread of coronavirus.
+In response to racism surrounding the COVID-19 pandemic, Connecticut governor Ned Lamont, in March 2020, stated during a speech at the Connecticut Department of Public Health's laboratory in Rocky Hill, "there is no link between race or ethnicity and the spread of coronavirus.
 Viruses do not discriminate."

 Education

 Governor Ned Lamont signed an executive order requiring the closure of all Connecticut public schools on March 17 until May 20; it was eventually extended for the rest of the school year.
 Most public schools were already closed.
-March 13–14 Lamont also encouraged private schools and other non-public schools to follow the same schedule.
+In around March 13–14, Lamont also encouraged private schools and other non-public schools to follow the same schedule.